-While being wary of not overdoing it with snacks should always be high on any dog owner’s agenda, the simple truth is that the Petite Goldendoodle can be easily swayed by scrumptious flavours.
+While being wary of not overdoing it with snacks should always be high on any dog owner’s agenda, the simple truth is that the Petite Goldendoodle can be easily swayed by scrumptious flavors.

 - Focus on one thing at a time

-While some breeds of dog prefer to spread their scattered energy among lots of things at once, the Petite Goldendoodle actually prefers to focus on one thing at a time.
+While some breeds of dogs prefer to spread their scattered energy among lots of things at once, the Petite Goldendoodle actually prefers to focus on one thing at a time.

-Make sure your training one lesson or behaviour at a time, and it’ll help your pet to learn what you need them to that much faster.
+Make sure your training one lesson or behavior at a time, and it’ll help your pet to learn what you need them to that much faster.